Jbleezy/BO2-Reimagined/README.md

 * Ignored by zombies for 1 second after entering Who's Who mode
 * Invulnerable for 2 seconds after entering and exiting Who's Who mode
 * Controls are frozen for 0.5 seconds after entering and exiting Who's Who mode
-* Clone spawns facing the same angles as the player downed
+* Clone spawns facing the same angles as the player down
 * Player spawns facing towards the clone when entering Who's Who mode
 * Purchasing Who's Who in Who's Who mode no longer destroys the clone
 * Downing with Who's Who in Who's Who mode destroys the clone